Khartoum (1966 film): Development

 Christopher Plummer was considered for Stewart but he was too expensive.
 In July 1965, Ralph Richardson and Richard Johnson had joined the cast as Prime Minister Gladstone and Colonel Stewart, respectively.
+Johnson and Heston would work together again several more times.

 Filming

-Principal photography began at Pinewood Studios on August 9, 1965.
+Principal photography began at Pinewood Studios on 9 August 1965.
 Meanwhile, second-unit filming was placed under Yakima Canutt.
 A month later, filming relocated to Cairo.
+Michael Relph worked on the film uncredited.

 By October, location shooting had finished and the production went on hiatus to give Olivier time to be available for interior scenes.
 The production was shut down for several weeks due to Olivier's availability.
 When filming finished in December Heston wrote "I’ve learned not to try and deduce from my own reactions what the public and/or critical response to a film will be.
 However, I like this one."

 It was the last movie filmed in Ultra Panavision 70 until The Hateful Eight, written and directed by Quentin Tarantino forty-nine years later.

 Reception

 Heston saw the film in May.
 He wrote in his diary "Khartoum seemed to me to be a very, very good film.
 The script is literate, with some of the best writing of the year.
 All the performances are good, including mine."
 After the Los Angeles premiere in June he wrote "I really think we may have one of my best pictures here."

 However commercial response was not strong.
 In July Heston wrote the film "is getting great notices all round, but not uniformly great business, sorry to say."
-He later reflected at the end of 1966, "Khartoum didn’t kill ’em, but I did good work in both and was well regarded by my peers."
+He later reflected at the end of 1966, "Khartoum didn’t kill 'em, but I did good work in both and was well regarded by my peers."